DsSoft-Byte/B550-5950X-6750XT-Hackintosh/README.md

 4. 64GB Corsair LPX RAM
 5. Gigabyte GC-WB1733D-I WiFi Card.
 (Fully working at full speed with bluetooth thanks to AirportITWLM)

+# Differences

+Preinstall EFI For Install and Setup
+PostInstall EFI For USB Booting with GPU Acceleration PostInstall 100% Has fixed blackscreen issues and NO Verbose boot, no keepsysm and debug=0x100 boot flag.
+Also no Mismatched RAM Eror and CPU shows up as geniuine Ryzen
+PostInstall 110% is the same like 100% but with fixed power management.

 Fully Working with sleep, iMessage and Apple ID sign-in.
 My "Line Out" Audio is mapped as "Internal Speakers", it works however.
 Sonoma installation not possible because normal itwlm does not init and AirportItwlm panics the boot.